transparency-dev/tessera/README.md

 whether maliciously or accidentally, to add entries they already contain.
 Generally, this is undesirable, and so Tessera provides an optional mechanism to try to detect and ignore duplicate entries on a best-effort basis.

-Logs that do not allow public submissions directly to the log may want to operate without deduplication, instead relying on the personality to never generate duplicates.
+Logs that do not allow public submissions directly to the log may want to operate without this optional antispam measure, instead relying on the personality to never generate duplicates.
 This can allow for significantly cheaper operation and faster write throughput.

 The antispam mechanism consists of two layers which sit in front of the underlying `Add` implementation of the storage: